Building an SEO team can be overwhelming.

 When Building an SEO Team, Keep it Lean and Mean

-Too many people in the SEO kitchen is an issue.
+When it comes to SEO team structure, too many people in the kitchen is an issue.

 I promise, you really don’t need a room full.